-Approval of the Reichstag became unnecessary and within months Hitler banned all parties other than the Nazi Party.
+Approval of the Reichstag became unnecessary.
+Within months Hitler banned all parties other than the Nazi Party.
 As of November 1933, the Reichstag became a vestigial assembly of Nazi party members.

-That left von Hindenburg.
-In July 1934, he was 86 years old and dying of lung cancer.
+That left in Hitler's way just von Hindenburg, who in July 1934 was 86 years old and dying of lung cancer.
 On August 1, Hitler's cabinet passed the "Law Concerning the Highest State Office of the Reich," which stipulated that upon the death of von Hindenburg, the offices of president and chancellor would be merged.
 Hitler would then be accountable to no one, becoming Führer und Reichskanzler des deutschen Volkes.

 |In 1922 Hitler's anti-Semitism was|

 Conveniently, the President died the very next day.
 Hitler consolidated his dictatorship and that was the end of democracy in Germany until the Bundestag was formed in West Germany after the war.

 Democracy for all of Germany did not return until reunification in 1990.

 In the United States, meanwhile, FDR took office and quickly turned around the financial panic with the round-the-clock help of his Republican Treasury Secretary, William H. Woodin.
 U.S. financial markets were restored to stability, and economic recovery was started.

 Unfortunately, it was too late to change the dim view in Europe of American democracy and capitalism since the Crash.
 Desperate German voters were an easy mark for Nazi demagogues.
 In the wake of the Panic and Depression, a mad hater had taken control of that country.
 FDR and other world leaders would have to confront this for the rest of his presidency.